Overview of Quicken

 - Display: 1024×768 or higher resolution, 1280×1024 for large fonts

-- Internet: Broadband Internet connection recommended (Online access required for activation)
+- Internet: High speed internet connection recommended (Online access required for activation)

 - Additional Software (included in Quicken installer): Microsoft .NET 4.6 or later